Inside Blue Origin: Employees say toxic, dysfunctional ‘bro culture’ led to mistrust, low morale and delays at Jeff Bezos’s space venture

 Over the past several months, he has and is also spending more of his own money to help the company compete, several people confirmed.
 He has been deeply involved in the fight over the NASA lunar lander contract that SpaceX won, those people said.

-“He’s super jealous of SpaceX,” one industry official, who spoke anonymously to discuss private matters, said.
+“He’s super jealous of SpaceX,” said one industry official, who spoke on the condition of anonymity to discuss private matters.
 “He’s really worried about them.
 That is very clear.”

 One of the former Blue Origin executives said that even though Blue Origin teamed up with Lockheed Martin, Northrop Grumman and Draper on the lunar lander contract, it was no surprise that the company lost.